 We will also use our stance analyser, which detects unequal weight distribution, provides objective unbiased data and Provides reliable assessment of results as treatments progress.

 We also assess range of movement and look at your pets gait.
-During this process, your hydrotherapist will use this information along with the medical history form your vet to formulate a treatment plan for your pet.
-We will discuss this with you and then introduce your pet to either the pool, treadmill or K laser.
+During this process, your hydrotherapist will use this information along with the medical history form your vet to formulate a treatment plan for your pet and discuss this with you.

 The length of session of active swim time depends on your dogs condition, age, needs and ability, therefore the initial time in either the pool or treadmill can be quite short. to start with and we will gradually increase session lengths as your pets health and fitness allows.